 5. How To Post JASS Scripts

-Posting JASS Scripts is even more easier than posting Triggers.
-Simply find the Scripts you wanted to post, select all the text inside and copy them.
+Posting JASS Scripts is even easier than posting Triggers.
+Simply find the Scripts you want to post, select all the text inside and copy them.
 Go to the forum, make sure you have Left-Clicked on the "Use BB Code Editor" button as I've explained in the 3rd Step.
 Then paste the scripts between the [code=jass][/code] tags.
 Example:

 JASS: